rotundasoftware/cartero/README.md

 };
 ```

-The five required options for the Cartero Grunt Task are `projectDir`, `library`, `views`, `publicDir`, and `mode`.

 The `projectDir` option specifices the root folder for your project. *All other paths in the gruntfile should be relative to this directory.* The `library` option specifies the path(s) to your Asset Library directory(ies), and the `views` option specifies the directory(ies) that contains your server side view templates.
-The `publicDir` option tells Cartero where your application's "public" folder is located (generally the "static" folder in Node.js / Express apps).
-(Cartero will automatically create two directories within `publicDir` into which processed assets will be dumped, `library-assets` and `view-assets`, containing assets that pertain to bundles and page views, respectively).
+The `publicDir` option tells Cartero where your application's "public" folder is located (generally the "static" folder in Node.js / Express apps), and the `tmplExt` option tells Cartero the file extension(s) of your client side template files.

 The Cartero Grunt Task also takes options that allow you to call arbitrary preprocessing and minification tasks (to compile .scss, uglify JavaScript, etc.).
 See the [reference section](#reference) for a complete list of options for the Cartero task.